solstice23/typst-ribbons/docs/manual.typ

 == `sankey-diagram`

-A wrapper of `ribbon-diagram` for drawing sankey diagrams.
+A wrapper of `ribbony-diagram` for drawing sankey diagrams.

-Takes the same parameters as `ribbon-diagram`, with different default values for some parameters.
+Takes the same parameters as `ribbony-diagram`, with different default values for some parameters.

 == `chord-diagram`

-A wrapper of `ribbon-diagram` for drawing chord diagrams.
+A wrapper of `ribbony-diagram` for drawing chord diagrams.

-Takes the same parameters as `ribbon-diagram`, with different default values for some parameters.
+Takes the same parameters as `ribbony-diagram`, with different default values for some parameters.

 = Data <sec:data>